kcamrine/DST_course3_project/Codebook.md

 "subject"                     the subject identifier, ranging from subject 1 to subject 30.

-# for the following variables, we have the body and gravity acceleration which were calculated at a constant rate of 50 hz, averaged over time.
+### for the following variables, we have the body and gravity acceleration which were calculated at a constant rate of 50 hz, averaged over time window means.
 "tBodyAcc-mean()-X"
 "tBodyAcc-mean()-Y"
 "tBodyAcc-mean()-Z"